Join the team! Be an Administrative Intern!

 Donor Database Management

 Assist Executive Director with management and analysis of donor database system.
 This includes recording donations, doing donor research, creating donor reports and developing innovative ideas of segmenting and analyzing donor behavior.
 This intern will work closely with the Executive Director on these projects.
 Experience with databases is recommended.
 The intern needs to be thorough and know how to follow systematic guidelines.

 Organize promotion of upcoming, recurring, and large-scale events; including scheduling tabling rotations on the quad and dining halls, house dinner announcements, and printing and displaying promotional materials.
-This intern will work closely with the Program Associate to strategize promotional methods and calendars at the beginning of the semester, and will work throughout the semester to promote specific programming.
+This intern will work closely with the Program Director to strategize promotional methods and calendars at the beginning of the semester, and will work throughout the semester to promote specific programming.